awsdocs/aws-control-tower-guide/doc_source/compliance.md

 **Examples of governmental compliance regulations:**
 + The U\.S\.
 Health Insurance Portability and Accountability Act of 1996 \(HIPAA\)
 + The European Union’s General Data Protection Regulation of 2016 \(GDPR\)

-For more information about how AWS Control Tower helps you maintain compliance with governmental regulations and industry standards, see [Compliance Validation](https://docs.aws.amazon.com/controltower/latest/userguide/compliance-program-info.html)\.

  **How can administrators review compliance?**